 Beaucroft offers a broad, balanced and highly differentiated, personalised curriculum relevant to the special educational needs of the pupils.

-Whilst the children receive their entitlement to the subjects of the National Curriculum, a strong emphasis is also placed upon the specialist additional curriculum. e.g. physiotherapy, occupational health and speech and language therapy programmes, use of additional therapeutic methods e.g. aromatherapy, music therapy, reflexology horse riding
+Whilst the children receive their entitlement to the subjects of the National Curriculum, a strong emphasis is also placed upon the specialist additional curriculum. e.g. speech and language therapy programmes, use of additional therapeutic methods e.g. play therapy, music therapy, and horse riding

 We are able to offer a wide range of extended services, based at Beaucroft and in partnership with local children and youth services.
 All children aged 5-19 are able to take part in after school provision.
 The provision runs weekly during term time and offers various sessions during the school holidays.